FarronF/limerick-council-meetings/meetings/2022/07/11-Full Meeting of Limerick City and County Council/Minutes - Special Meeting of Limerick City and County Council - 2nd June 2022.md

 of life and full of energy, stating that she remained very active within her own community

-after her political career was over.---
+after her political career was over.
+---
 2

 Members thanked the Mayor for calling the Special Meeting.
 They recalled Mary as an